ScottFreeCode/mocha-exports-amd/README.md

 ## ToDo
 - Lint/hint/style-fix
 - Consider making the example/test be omitted from npm use of this lib as a dependency.
+- Set up actual testing -- it would have to be a bit meta, use the plugin to load some tests and then somehow check that the tests were loaded and/or run.

 ## License